Peyton-Cysewski/city_explorer_api/README.md

 Number and name of feature: #1 Movie API
 Estimate of time needed to complete: 1hr
 Start time: 9:21am
-Finish time:
+Finish time: 10:46am
-Actual time needed to complete:
+Actual time needed to complete: 1hr 25min

-Number and name of feature: #2
+Number and name of feature: #2 Yelp API
-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr
-Start time:
+Start time: 10:52am
-Finish time:
+Finish time: 11:43am
-Actual time needed to complete:
+Actual time needed to complete: 51min

 Number and name of feature: #3
-Estimate of time needed to complete:
-Start time:
-Finish time:
-Actual time needed to complete:

-Number and name of feature: #4
 Estimate of time needed to complete:
 Start time:
 Finish time: